Shinny

-Shinny (also shinney, pick-up hockey, pond hockey, or "outdoor puck") is an informal type of hockey played on ice.
-It is also used as another term for street hockey.
+Shinny (also shinney, pick-up hockey, pond hockey, or "outdoor puck") is an informal type of ice hockey.
+It is also used as another term for street hockey, played on pavement.

 There are no formal rules or specific positions, and often, there are no goaltenders.
 The goal areas at each end may be marked by nets, or simply by objects, such as stones or blocks of snow.
 Body checking and lifting or "roofing/reefing/raising the puck" (shooting the puck or ball so it rises above the ice) are often forbidden because the players are not wearing protective equipment.
-Shinny is a game that all levels of hockey enthusiasts can play because it requires no rink, requires no skills except ability to hold a stick and at the very least to try to touch the puck or ball when it goes by.
-Shinny may be completely non-competitive and recreational.
+Shinny has also served a strong role in portrayals of Canadian youth.
+The game has also famously revolved around the culture of street sports.

-In his book Country on Ice, Doug Beardsley claims that most Canadian hockey professional players have played some form of shinny in their youth.
+In his book Country on Ice, Doug Beardsley claims that most Canadian ice hockey professional players have played some form of shinny in their youth.

 Team formation

 There is a common ritual for choosing teams, which has each player "throwing" their hockey stick into a pile at centre ice, or the middle area between two nets.
 A player then divides the pile into two smaller piles, ostensibly at random, but perhaps strategically assigning sticks to one side or another.
-Players then pick up their own sticks, the teams having been formed.
+Players then pick up their own sticks, forming teams.

 Teams are often formed with intent to divide the group into approximately equal levels of skills among the players.
 Players joining after play has started are usually told "which way they are going" (which net they should shoot towards) based upon the score of the game and their skill level.
 Some games continue for many hours with a variety of players participating for as long as they want.